Frequently asked questions.

 kdb+ has a very simple API, for easy connectivity to external graphical, reporting and legacy systems.
 There are interfaces to C/C++, Java, .Net, R, Matlab, Perl, Python and others.
 A WebSocket interface allows for a direct, bi-directional, full-duplex connection between a browser and an application, particularly useful for high-performance browser-based applications, such as visualizing real-time data. kdb+ also supports ODBC and JDBC to help with migrating data between kdb+ and traditional databases or applications like Excel.

 - 12. Are there any benchmarks for kdb+?

 The Securities Technology Analysis Center has a tick database benchmark, the STAC-M3.
 This has been run using kdb+ and typical queries on the equivalent of one year's New York Stock Exchange TAQ data, and various hardware platforms.
 This series of benchmarks enables users and vendors to compare the performance of their database solutions against audited, third-party measurements.

-Kx provides a free trial version of kdb+ which you can find on our website.
+Kx provides a free version of kdb+ which you can find on our website.

 Kx also offers onsite evaluations of kdb+ following preliminary discussions with a sales representative.

 - 14. How can I learn to use kdb+?